Start Your

 July 4th, 2023

 • The OACP has updated the Hearing and Vision medical assessment package known as the "Medical Examination Package 2023".
-All previous versions of this document are still valid however we do request for applicants and healthcare providers to use our new and current package which can be found below.
+All previous versions of this document are still valid however we do request for applicants and healthcare providers to use our new and current package which can be found on our Forms page.

 Educational Requirement